lavanet/lava/testutil/e2e/README.md

 17. Check if payments are paid.

 After the steps above are finished (even if a step fails and the E2E ends) the E2E will save all the captured logs.

+# Error Whitelist

+The error whitelist contains a list of errors that is allowed to happen during tests.
+The key is the error substring that can be seen in the logs.
+The value is the description on why this error is whitelisted.